rust-lang-ua/learn_rust_together/README.md

 - ( _newspaper_ ) -- regularly updating list of articles
 - ( _algo_ ) -- algorithmic problems and solutions
 - ( _toy_ ) -- educatuinal toy projects
-- ( _introductory_ ) -- introductory level <!-- qqq : apply the tag to learn rust together resources -->
+- ( _introductory_ ) -- introductory level
 - ( _advanced_ ) -- advanced level
-- ( _domain:mem_ ) -- about memory management in Rust, the difference between heap, stack, code segments, etc
+- ( _about:mem_ ) -- about memory management in Rust, the difference between heap, stack, code segments, etc
 - ( _about:app_size_ ) -- about size of target application
+- ( _about:async_ ) -- about asynchronous programming

 ## General-purpose official resources